Feature request #1442

 I believe it's a bad idea to move the database and plugin directory between 1.0.0 and 1.0.1.
 It will leave the abandoned directory and lost a part of settings.
 Users will be just confused and annoyed after upgrading to 1.0.1...
 So I'd rather prefer to force this change right now and save the future consistency.

-#4 Updated by William Kyngesburye about 10 years ago
+#4 Updated by William Kyngesburye over 10 years ago

 What about doing this for one of the 1.x releases, maybe 1.6?